 First, is by increasing your vitamin B12 and folic acid intake.
 You can obtain these nutrients naturally by eating meat, beans, spinach and other products rich in vitamin B. You can also take oral supplements if you feel that food alone is not enough.
 However, always keep in mind that the daily recommended dose for vitamin B12 is 2.4 microgram (mcg) and 400 to 800 microgram (mcg) for folic acid.

 Another recognized nutrient that can help resolve your gray hair problems is para—aminobenzoic acid (PABA).
 Studies have shown that this specific nutrient can aid in folic acid production.
 Hence, it can help darken your strands.
-However, in these studies, researchers have found out that its effects are more evident in older people.
-You can obtain this nutrient naturally by including liver, eggs, brown rice and bran in your diet.
+However, in these studies, researchers have found that its effects are more evident in older people.
+You can obtain this nutrient naturally by including liver, eggs, brown rice, and bran in your diet.
 You can also take PABA supplements.
 But, remember, the daily recommended dose for this nutrient should not exceed 400 milligrams (mg).
+As always always consult your doctor before taking any supplements for premature gray hair.

 Lastly, you can also use essential oils to manage and restore the natural color of your strands.
 Coconut oil is one of the most commonly used hair treatment.
 You can also use a mixture of castor oil (2 tbsp), jojoba oil (2 tbsp) and mustard seed oil (1tbsp).
 You can gently massage these oils every day provided that it does not cause irritation to your scalp.

 Premature graying hair can be embarrassing for some.
-But, as you can see above, you can treat and prevent it from appearing.
-It all lies with a nutritious diet plan and living a less stressful lifestyle.
+But, as you can see above, you can treat and prevent it from appearing through a nutritious diet plan and living a less stressful lifestyle.

 Essential Oils for Premature Gray Hair Problems